 - A huge white bird with a long white neck.

 - Look for the distinctive orange bill that features a black base and knob.

-But did you know that these swans are NOT native to Ontario?
+But did you know that Mute Swans are NOT native to Ontario?

 Despite their name, these swans are not mute!

-Which of these swans and geese species have you seen in Ontario?
+Which of these swans and geese have you seen in Ontario?

 Leave a comment below!